What is an airway obstruction?

 This is an emergency technique that may help a person who is choking on a foreign object:

-- The maneuver involves one person standing behind the person who is choking, wrapping their arms around the choking person’s waist.
+- Stand behind the person who is choking, wrapping your arms around their waist.

-- The person performing the maneuver then makes a fist with one hand and puts it slightly above the person’s belly button.
+- Make a fist with one hand and puts it slightly above the person’s belly button.

-- They should then grab that fist with their other hand and press into the person’s abdomen with five quick thrusts.
+- Grab that fist with your other hand and press into the person’s abdomen with five quick thrusts.

-- They should repeat these five abdominal thrusts until the object becomes dislodged or emergency services arrive.
+- Repeat these five abdominal thrusts until the object becomes dislodged or emergency services arrive.

 Note: The Red Cross also recommends including five back blows, although some institutes, such as the American Heart Association, don’t teach this technique.